Khalid (American singer): 2018–2019: Suncity and Free Spirit

 Khalid's song "The Ways" with rapper Swae Lee was featured in the Marvel film Black Panther.
 As of February 23, 2018, the song peaked at number 63 on the Billboard Hot 100.
 In 2017, he collaborated with Lorde, SZA, and Post Malone on Lorde's "Homemade Dynamite" remix.
 He released a duet with singer Normani, called "Love Lies", recorded for the Love, Simon film soundtrack, which reached the top ten of the Billboard Hot 100 in 2018.
 "Love Lies" was each artist's first number one on the US Pop Songs chart, and finished in the top 20 of the 2018 Billboard Hot 100 Year-End chart.

 In May 2018, he wrote "Youth" in collaboration with Canadian artist Shawn Mendes.
 The song was featured on Mendes' self titled album and contains references to the social and political climate at that time.
 Mendes and Khalid performed "Youth" at the 2018 Billboard Music Awards on May 20, 2018, as a tribute to the victims of gun violence.
 The performance featured the show choir from Marjory Stoneman Douglas High School.

 Khalid wrote and provided vocals for DJ/producer Martin Garrix's song "Ocean", released through Stmpd Rcrds on June 15, 2018.
 It peaked at number 78 on the Billboard Hot 100, number 5 on the Dance/Electronic Songs chart, and finished at number 16 on its 2018-year end chart, then number 81 the next year.

-He collaborated with Billie Eilish on the song "Lovely", which was sampled multiple times on Goodbye & Good Riddance, the debut album of rapper Juice Wrld.
-It was also played on the popular Netflix series “13 Reasons Why”in Season 2 Episode 13.
+He collaborated with Billie Eilish on the song "Lovely".
+It was played on the popular Netflix series 13 Reasons Why in Season 2 Episode 13.
 In July 2018, he was featured alongside Halsey on Benny Blanco's debut single "Eastside".
 The song charted in the Billboard Hot 100's top ten and reached number one on the US Pop Songs chart, after a record 30-week climb.
 He also released a song called "Better" on September 14, the first day of two hometown shows.
 The song topped the Rhythmic Songs airplay ranking and charted in the top five at pop radio.